 Sydney Boys High School has an extensive collection of memorabilia from the earliest days of the school.
 Displayed in the wide corridors and in two designated rooms are photographs, sports blazers and old uniforms, trophies and prizes won or donated throughout the years.

 Silverton's old school house was opened in 1884.
 Typical of its time it had a very high ceiling to accommodate a galleried classroom, reputedly very hot in summer and very cold in winter.
 The school closed in 1970 and is now one of a number of heritage buildings that represent what was once a thriving mining town.

 Minto Public School's railway carriage museum which provides a unique facility as a period classroom and showcase for the many historical artifacts that have been donated and acquired during the school's 131 years.

 The Hay War Memorial High School museum commemorates both Hay and district war service and the life of the school itself in a unique war memorial which has served the Hay community since 1923.

 Deniliquin's Peppin Heritage Centre in the old George Street Public School building has a wealth of historical material tracing the history of the area.
 A feature of the centre is the preserved classroom in the 1879 building which contains historic items from the earliest years of formal education in the district.

-The Goulburn Remembrance Library has artifacts and memorabilia of conflicts from the Sudan War to the Vietnam War, some of which are the best collections outside the Australian War Memorial in Canberra.
+The Mulwaree High School Remembrance Museum has artifacts and memorabilia of conflicts from the Sudan War to the Vietnam War, some of which are the best collections outside the Australian War Memorial in Canberra.